mahakaal2005/Vibe-Health/README.md

 Architecture Considerations
 Service Architecture: The architecture must support a dual-storage model for prescriptions: a default cloud-based storage via the BaaS and an optional, user-selected local-only storage using Room.
 The Android app will communicate with the BaaS provider for cloud features and manage the local Room database for user-specified offline data.

 Data Security: Security is paramount.
-The chosen BaaS must have robust security rules, and any data stored locally in the Room database must be properly encrypted.
+The chosen BaaS must have robust security rules, and any data stored locally in the Room database must be properly encrypted using androidx.security (16KB page size compatible).

 Scalability: The BaaS platform should be able to scale automatically to handle user growth without manual intervention.